Coldmooon/Code-for-MPELU/README.md

 - A new activation function, MPELU, which is a unified form of ReLU, PReLU and ELU.
 - A weight initialization method for both ReLU-like and ELU-like networks.
 If used with the ReLU nework, it reduces to Kaiming initialization.
-- A no-pre ResNet architecture that is more effective than the original Pre-/ResNet.
+- A network architecture that is more effective than the original Pre-/ResNet.

 #### Citation
 ```